andimarek/writings_review/mobx_redux_confusion/README.md

 ## Learning Curve in React State Management

 Both Redux and MobX are mostly used in React applications.
 But they are standalone libraries for state management, which could be used everywhere without React.
-Only their interoperability libraries leverage the connection to React components.
-It is [react-redux](https://github.com/reactjs/react-redux) for Redux + React and [mobx-react](https://github.com/mobxjs/mobx-react) for MobX + React.
+Only their interoperability libraries leverage the connection to React components. (solltest anders formulieren: Sowas wie die die interoperability libs machen das Zusammenspiel leichter) It is [react-redux](https://github.com/reactjs/react-redux) for Redux + React and [mobx-react](https://github.com/mobxjs/mobx-react) for MobX + React.
 Later I will explain how to use both in a component tree.

 In recent discussions it happened that people argued about the learning curve in Redux.
 It was often in the context of React: people began to learn React and already wanted to leverage state management with Redux.
 Most people would say that React and Redux itself have a good learning curve, but both together can be overwhelming.
 An alternative therefore would be MobX, because it is more suitable for beginners.